Bill-Remy/School_District_Analysis/README.md

 <img src="Resources/Revised district summary.png" alt="Resources/Revised district summary.png" width="700" height="75">

 The change reflects removing scores for 461 student scores from the District Summary data.
-Removing the scores by replacing them with "null" values casued the percent passing in reading, math and overall to drop only small amounts at the District level.
+Removing the scores by replacing them with "null" values caused the percent passing in reading, math and overall to drop only small amounts at the District level.

 -    ## How is the school summary affected?
 The Thomas High Schools individual summary data prior to removing the freshman scores is shown below: